-Despite being much expensive than the 800cc Mehran, the Alto 660cc became the bestselling car in Pakistan within no time.
-Obviously because its the cheapest & the only mass-produced option currently available in our market since the likes of United Bravo & Prince Pearl due to their pipetting production capacity & limited nationwide presence are yet to create any troubles whatsoever for the entry level Suzuki hatchback.
+Despite being much more expensive than the 800cc Mehran, the Alto 660cc became the bestselling car in Pakistan within no time.
+Obviously, because it’s the cheapest & the only mass-produced option currently available in our market since the likes of United Bravo & Prince Pearl due to their pipetting production capacity & limited nationwide presence are yet to create any troubles whatsoever for the entry-level Suzuki hatchback.

-In FY2019-20, despite the pandemic Alto managed to post sales of 30,916 units and the following year in FY2020-21 managed to sell 37,720 units– much higher than the sales of Suzuki Mehran.
-However the results from the first four months of FY21-22 are even more astonishing.
-Pak Suzuki has been able to sell 20,773 units of Alto in 4M-FY21-22 which is staggering 97% higher than 10,544 units sold in the same period of previous fiscal year.
+In FY2019-20, despite the pandemic Alto managed to post sales of 30,916 units, and the following year in FY2020-21 managed to sell 37,720 units– much higher than the sales of Suzuki Mehran.
+However, the results from the first four months of FY21-22 are even more astonishing.
+Pak Suzuki has been able to sell 20,773 units of Alto in 4M-FY21-22 which is a staggering 97% higher than the 10,544 units sold in the same period of the previous fiscal year.

 The average monthly sales of Alto during the corresponding period happens to be 5,193 units which is 11% more than the highest-ever sales of Suzuki Mehran in a month which was 4,684 units.
-With this the 8th gen Suzuki Alto 660cc is on path to set a unique sales record in Pakistan.
-Currently the highest sales number in a year belongs to 11th gen Toyota Corolla which witnessed sales of 57,452 units in FY2015-16.
-If Alto maintains its momentum, then it will easily surpass sales of 60,000 units in a year quite easily, which will be the first for any local assembled car in Pakistan.
+With this, the 8th gen Suzuki Alto 660cc is on the path to setting a unique sales record in Pakistan.
+Currently, the highest sales number in a year belongs to 11th gen Toyota Corolla which witnessed sales of 57,452 units in FY2015-16.
+If Alto maintains its momentum, then it will easily surpass sales of 60,000 units in a year quite easily, which will be the first for any locally assembled car in Pakistan.

 The success of Alto 660cc preaches us a few things.
-Newer and better products will always become successful among the people and it never justifies dragging the older one thinking no new model can achieve similar results.
-This should also encourage other players such as Honda and Toyota to introduce local assembled 660cc kei cars in Pakistan instead of leaving the playfield empty for Suzuki only.
-Both Honda and Toyota have some very promising kei cars that are sold in Japanese Domestic Market (JDM) and must be considered to be introduced here.
+Newer and better products will always become successful among the people and it never justifies dragging the older ones thinking no new model can achieve similar results.
+This should also encourage other players such as Honda and Toyota to introduce locally assembled 660cc Kei cars in Pakistan instead of leaving the playfield empty for Suzuki only.
+Both Honda and Toyota have some very promising Kei cars that are sold in the Japanese Domestic Market (JDM) and must be considered to be introduced here.